On This Page

 dataset="cribl_search_sample" | where host=$value$

-…then when a user selects a data point with the value server1, the Interaction runs this query:
+…then clicking on a data point with the value of server1 triggers this query…

 dataset="cribl_search_sample" | where host="server1"